 \paragraph{Task Prompt $t$.} Each task prompt comprises three components: (1) \emph{Image caption}: A brief description of the visual content, which provides context and outlines the task rules for the model; (2) \emph{Task definition}: A description of the task objective (\eg ``a red line slowly traversing from the maze start point to the goal''); and (3) \emph{Style constraints}: Restrictions on the video generation style (\eg ``static camera'' or ``no zoom'').

-\paragraph{Process Constraints $c$.} Although not explicitly stated in the task prompt, these constraints are inherent requirements for a valid solution video.
+\paragraph{Process Constraints $C$.} Although not explicitly stated in the task prompt, these constraints are inherent requirements for a valid solution video.
 For instance, in symbolic reasoning tasks, the model must demonstrate a correct problem-solving process rather than merely producing a correct final answer.
 We include these information to assist process-level evaluation.

-\paragraph{Reference $g$.} To further facilitate accurate evaluation, we provide references that depict the correct process for each sample.
-Depending on the task, references may vary: for code-rendered tasks, the reference is the ground-truth rendered video; for scenarios where intermediate process data is unavailable, we provide the image of the solved state; for symbolic reasoning tasks, the reference consists of both the textual reasoning steps and the final answer.
+\paragraph{Reference $g$.} To facilitate precise evaluation, we provide a reference $g$ representing the ground-truth process or outcome.
+The format of $g$ varies by task: it is sampled from the ground-truth video if available; otherwise, it is an image of the solved state.
+For symbolic reasoning tasks, $g$ comprises the textual reasoning steps and the final answer.